FriendsOfTYPO3/tea/README.md

 In the Run configurations, copy the PHPUnit configuration and use these settings:

 - Directory: use the `Tests/Functional` directory in your project
-- [x] Use alternative configuration file
+- (x) Use alternative configuration file
 - use `.Build/vendor/nimut/testing-framework/res/Configuration/FunctionalTests.xml`

 ### Running the acceptance tests